FKnottenbelt/LS_101/109/explaining_code_notes.md

   (Methods are defined with parameters, but they are called with arguments)
 - a variable can be `assigned to the return value of a method call` (so a method has a `return value`)
-- a method is `called on` a variabele
+- a method is `called on` a variable

 - `loop` is method of `Kernel` class and returns `nil` or whatever the expression after the loop returns.